Murciano207/SpookFinance-docs/guides/creating-a-yogi-pool.md

 * **shared pools** are open to anyone to join by adding liquidity and getting BPTs \(Yogi Pool Tokens\) in return, but all the pool parameters are immutable
 * **private pools** only allow the owner to add liquidity to the pool, but all its parameters are flexible.
 So the owner of the private pool can change the swap fees, pause trades, add/remove tokens, change token weights, etc.

-A Balancer pool allows up to 8 tokens and the weights have to be between 2% and 98%.
+A Yogi pool allows up to 8 tokens and the weights have to be between 2% and 98%.
 The swap fee can be between 0.0001% and 10%.

 You can enter any numbers you like in the weights field, though it's easiest to simply type the percentages directly.
 The input values will be converted to percentages, and then denormalized to pass to the contract factory.
 For instance, 90/10 would be denormalized to 45e18/5e18 \(i.e., 90% of the max total weight of 50, in wei, is 45e18\).